Baphomet480/messages-app-mcp/README.md

   - a text fallback containing pretty‑printed JSON for broad compatibility.

 Notes
-- Reading uses the system `sqlite3` CLI in read‑only mode with JSON output.
+- Reading uses the system `sqlite3` CLI in read-only mode with JSON output.
 If you see a permissions error, grant Full Disk Access and try again.
-- Message timestamps are converted from Apple epoch to UNIX milliseconds.
+- Message timestamps are converted from Apple epoch to UNIX milliseconds and exposed as both UNIX + ISO strings.
-- Search operates on the plain `message.text` column; rich `attributedBody` blobs are not searched.
+- Search prefers the plain `message.text` column but transparently decodes `attributedBody` blobs for matches when possible.
-- Attachments and rich message bodies aren’t surfaced yet.
+- Attachment metadata is surfaced via `get_messages`/`context_around_message` hints; full paths remain opt-in through `get_attachments`.

 Development
 - `npm run dev` to run from source via ts-node.